 I got there 15 min early and once the majority of people were there they gave us a brief about what to expect from them from admissions staff and deans.
 Then a financial aid meeting and finally in the afternoon my interview which was warm and personal more about getting to know me than drilling me to find if I am ''ready''

-it was very positive..
+It was very positive..
 It was hard to get a good read.
 Both doctors put me immediately at ease, and it was alot more conversational and more informal than I expected

 It was a good experience from beginning to end.
 The interview time of 25 minutes seems a bit short, and I don't feel as if they can get a good idea of who each candidate really is.
 They are really relaxed and the professors/instructors come talk to you while you are waiting.